U.S.A.

 David Byrnes

-had the right looks to play a punk in this film as well as a suspect for the killings.
+(Craig Peterson) had the right looks to play a punk in this film as well as a suspect for the killings.
 He even brings some character to his role when he gets abusive too.
 Sometimes it lacks now and then but he seems to pick it up.
-A shame he only had two roles in the trashy made for video horror flicks like the Witchcraft sequels afterwards and was missing in action after that.
+A shame he was missing in action after doing a couple other trashy horror flicks.

 Billy Marti

-seemed charming in his role as the hearthtrob in the film and does what he had to do.
-However, he was very slacking when he freaks out seeing a murder.
+(Dave) seemed charming in his role as the heartthrob in the film and does what he had to do.
+Knew on how to get into a romantic mode and portayed the right ways to be the kid next door type of attitude.
+However, he was very lacking when he freaks out seeing a murder.

-Renee Estevez was only in the first half hour of this film but seemed to be the stories drawing card too as well as this being her next slasher film after Sleepaway Camp 2: Unhappy Campers.
+Renee Estevez (Linda) was only in the first half hour of this film but seemed to be the stories drawing card too as well.
 I never found her to be a terrible actress but she always seems soft spoken with almost everything I've seen her in.
 Yet she's passable in this one and had the right looks too as another employee.
-However, she continued to work in more low budget films that were non-horror as well as a semi-regular in her fathers TV series West Wing too as she was just starting off in shows like this.

 Burr Steers

-We have a goofy supporting role by Ted Raimi who is unforgettable in his scenes even if he had a few lines.
+We have a goofy supporting role by Ted Raimi (Producer Joe) who is unforgettable in his scenes even if he had a few lines.

 This is almost as gory as and Evil Dead flick as an employers eye is stabbed through a paper spike